You'll not be held to this—we understand that this is a snapshot in time.

 Please include the URL of a video of you giving a technical presentation (as similar as possible to your proposal).

 We do accept submissions from first time presenters, so this is optional, but if you have a recording of yourself presenting, it helps the PC evaluate your presentation abilities.

 You may use a video that you've made and posted yourself.
 If no such video exists, consider a link to a slide deck that you've created.

 Feel free to add any comments you feel necessary about this material.

-If you feel that your submission is appropriate for one of the conference's specified tracks, (the Back to Basics Track and the Embedded Track) please note that here.
+If you feel that your submission is appropriate for one of the conference's specified tracks, (the Back to Basics Track, the Embedded Track, the Scientific Computing, the Software Design Track, or the Tooling Track) please note that here.